-Optimal auction design requires a thorough understanding of:

-- The nature of the asset - The likely types of potential buyers - The potential buyers who have been brought to the table - Strategic considerations among those particular potential buyers
+Optimal auction design requires a thorough understanding of the following components: (1) the nature of the asset; (2) the likely types of potential buyers; (3) the potential buyers who have been brought to the table; and (4) strategic considerations among those particular potential buyers.
 Assets are typically described somewhere on the spectrum of a perfect commodity (nearly identical asset, many buyers, many sellers, low transaction costs, etc.) to unique assets that are irreplaceable, such as a Renoir painting.
-While certainly not irreplaceable in the way a Renoir painting is, intangible assets are unique and often require bespoke auction structures to maximize value.
+While certainly not irreplaceable in the way that a Renoir painting is, intangible assets are unique and often require bespoke auction structures to maximize value.

 Likely buyers for any asset are often categorized as strategic or financial.
 Strategic buyers are typically those operating in the same industry or selling to similar customers.
-Financial buyers are typically driven purely by the potential investment returns and are always choosing among alternative investment opportunities.
-These characterizations are not static because a potential buyer's own valuation or bidding strategy may depend on the other participants at the start of the auction, or which remain as the field of bidders shrinks.
+Financial buyers are typically driven by the potential investment returns and are always choosing among alternative investment opportunities.
+These characterizations are not static, because a potential buyer's own valuation or bidding strategy may depend on the other participants at the start of the auction, or on the ones who remain as the field of bidders shrinks.
 Even among purely financial buyers, understanding the valuation models and historic investments of those types of potential bidders may help with auction design.

-Understanding the strategic considerations at play is extremely important as well.
+Understanding the strategic considerations at play is also extremely important.
 Are the potential bidders in the same specific business?
 Do any of them view the others as competitors?
 Is that view reciprocated?
 What have the potential bidders revealed about their willingness to pay for this asset or similar assets?
 What are the use cases for the assets for each potential bidder?
 In the case of patents, are any of the potential bidders worried about future litigation (i.e., are they infringing but have not yet been sued?), or are they interested in the intellectual property to help resolve current litigation matters?
-When it comes to maximizing value in a timebound process culminating in an auction, it is the selling agent's responsibility to obtain as much of this information as possible in order to design a value maximizing auction.
+When it comes to maximizing value in a timebound process culminating in an auction, it is the selling agent's responsibility to obtain as much of this information as possible in order to design a value-maximizing auction.